JuliaLang/IJulia.jl/docs/src/_changelog.md

 ### Changed
 - Improved the token-finding functionality to return more accurate tooltips when Shift + Tab is pressed ([#847]).
+- IJulia switched from using MbedTLS.jl to the SHA.jl stdlib.
+This should not change anything for users except that now only SHA message digests are supported instead of e.g. MD5, and Jupyter uses SHA256 by default ([#1170]).

 ## [v1.29.0] - 2025-06-13